AndyYJF/dn42-network-config/README.md

 # DN42 network configuration

-This repository is the source of truth for the four-node internal routing core.
-It follows the useful parts of `iYoRoy-Network/bird2-config`: data is reviewed in Git, configs are rendered deterministically, CI validates the topology, and live state is audited before and after any rollout.

 It is intentionally separate from [`AndyYJF/dn42-peering`](https://github.com/AndyYJF/dn42-peering): this repository owns the stable OSPF/iBGP core, while the Auto Peer service owns